grow/grow-ext-responsive-styles/README.md

       desktop: '(min-width: 1280px)'
 ```

+### Content

-1. In YAML, specify responsive styles as needed:
+In the content YAML, specify responsive styles as needed:

 ```yaml
 partials: